moisoto/github-page.dev/content/post/RS-Git-Utils.md

 Sintax: `git clog`

 My preferred format for git log.
 Shows filenames, the short hash & commit date.

+### git undo

+Sintax: `git undo`

+This command will create a new commit that will effectively revert to the commit that was made before the current one.

+### git hundo

+Sintax: `git hundo`

+This command will undo the last commit.
+Use with care.
+The working directory, the staging area and the commit history will be reset to the commit before the last one.

+Do this ONLY when the commit has not been pushed to a remote.
+Otherwise you will have problems pushing to the remote, since the last commit on the remote will not exist in your local copy.

+I'm including this here for rare cases where you don't want to have the last commit on the commit history.
+I STRONGLY recommend the use of `git undo` instead for most cases.

 {{< /frame >}}